We inform visitors that the museum will close at 4 pm on Saturday, December 24

 Mark Rothko was born Marcus Rothkowitz on September 25, 1903, in Dvinsk, Russia.
 In 1913, he left Russia and settled with the rest of his family in Portland, Oregon.
 Rothko attended Yale University, New Haven, on a scholarship from 1921 to 1923.
 That year, he left Yale without receiving a degree and moved to New York.
 In 1925, he studied under Max Weber at the Art Students League.
 He participated in his first group exhibition at the Opportunity Galleries, New York, in 1928.
 During the early 1930s, Rothko became a close friend of Milton Avery and Adolph Gottlieb.

 In 1947 and 1949, Rothko taught at the California School of Fine Arts, San Francisco, where Clyfford Still was a fellow instructor.
 With William Baziotes, David Hare, and Robert Motherwell, Rothko founded the short-lived Subjects of the Artist school in New York in 1948.
-The late 1940s and early 1950s saw the emergence of Rothko’s mature style, in which frontal, luminous rectangles seem to hover on the canvas surface.
-In 1958, the artist began his first commission, monumental paintings for the Four Seasons Restaurant in New York.
+The late 1940s and early 1950s saw the emergence of Rothko’s mature style, in which frontal, luminous rectangles seem to hover on surface of the canvas.
+In 1958, the artist began his first commission, a series of monumental paintings for the Four Seasons Restaurant in New York.
 The Museum of Modern Art, New York, gave Rothko an important solo exhibition in 1961.
-He completed murals for Harvard University in 1962 and in 1964 accepted a commission, from John and Dominique de Menil, to paint some monumental works for a chapel in Houston.
-Rothko took his own life February 25, 1970, in his New York studio.
-A year later, the Rothko Chapel in Houston was dedicated.
+He completed murals for Harvard University in 1962 and in 1964 accepted a commission, from John and Dominique de Menil, to paint some monumental works for a chapel in Houston, Texas.
+Rothko died of suicide on February 25, 1970, in his New York studio.
+A year later, the Rothko Chapel was opened in Houston.